-GMAT Focus Edition Pacing Strategy: Mastering GMAT Timing
+GMAT Pacing Strategy: Mastering GMAT Timing

-Understanding GMAT Focus Edition timing strategy is key to getting a score that represents the best of your abilities, and many students who are good at the fundamental skills this exam is designed to test can still receive very disappointing results if they are not able to enact an optimal pacing strategy.
+Understanding GMAT exam timing strategy is key to getting a score that represents the best of your abilities, and many students who are good at the fundamental skills this exam is designed to test can still receive very disappointing results if they are not able to enact an optimal pacing strategy.
 I tell my students that until they learn to handle time, timing will set an upper limit on their score.
 After they master timing strategy, the limitations placed by poor timing will be lifted and content knowledge and efficient solving can start to show up in higher scores.
 This means that in order to see score improvements driven by work on content, it is essential to master timing.
 So don't put this off until the end!
 Timed work to internalize good timing habits and ways of working should be a core component of your studies from day one.

 At TestCrackers, we've helped thousands of students succeed on the GMAT, and in the course of that have been able to identify common ways in which many people fundamentally get timing wrong and wind up hurting their performance, as well as the best ways to address these issues.
-I've outlined some of the keys to successful time management on GMAT Focus below.
+I've outlined some of the keys to successful time management on the GMAT exam below.

-Bear with me for a moment: to understand timing on GMAT Focus, I need to take you on a short detour.
+Bear with me for a moment: to understand timing on the GMAT Exam, I need to take you on a short detour.
 Imagine that you get off work at 7 pm and have to be home for your partner's birthday dinner at 8 pm.
 You have a list of things that you expect to complete on the way:

-1. Buy extra large eggs and 2% milk
+- Buy extra large eggs and 2% milk

-2. Get gas
+- Get gas

-3. Renew your driver's license
+- Renew your driver's license

-4. Return the car you rented
+- Return the car you rented

-5. Buy your partner a birthday present
+- Buy your partner a birthday present

 A typical GMAT-taker might do a really good job carefully buying the extra large eggs and 2% milk.
 They look for a good price on gas and fill up the tank, but then suddenly see the clock and realize they're behind.
 They rush to the DMV and stress out while the minutes tick away.
 Eventually they get frustrated as the clock strikes 8, and it suddenly hits them that they aren't going to get a lot of credit for buying the right eggs when they show up late, without a present, and with extra fees for late return of the rental.

-In the same manner, you don't get a lot of credit for successfully completing questions at the beginning of the GMAT Focus if you eventually run out of time, get flustered and mess up the later parts.
+In the same manner, you don't get a lot of credit for successfully completing questions at the beginning of the GMAT Exam if you eventually run out of time, get flustered and mess up the later parts.

 Not wanting to repeat these mistakes, many students try to adopt benchmarks.
 With quick mental math, our student calculates that 60 minutes to do five errands means 12 minutes per errand.
 The following year they take off determined to do better.